andreasplado/locawork-android/README.md

 They are very organized and Locawork tries to be the same to bring people together for solving issues that others need ASAP.

+Main goal of an app:
 This application finds the nearest help needers around your desired radius.
 Also it helps to confirm when the helper reached to help and also when the help is in progress or finished.
 Right now these last two stages are still in a development.

+Regulations:
+Regulations of goverment for the price per help are still in development phase.